Elin-Modding-Resources/Elin.Docs/articles/1_About Wiki/contributing.md

 ---
 title: Contributing Guidelines
 author: DK
-desc: Thank you for being a part of the modding community!
+description: Thank you for being a part of the modding community!
 date: 2024/11/26 11:00
 tags: Wiki
 ---